 #7.
 Blue Chalksticks (Curio repens)

 Another popular Curio variety you might want to steer from is the blue chalksticks.
 This adorable variety features fleshy cylindrical leaves that grow from a small, erect stem.
-But like the string of pearls, they are also toxic to your pets.
+But like the string of pearls, these popular succulents are also toxic to your pets.

 #8.
 Pencil Cactus (Euphorbia tirucalli)